dangrie158/email-categorization-thesis/source/13_chapter_5.md

 # Automatic Classification

 In this chapter, different approaches to automatically classify new emails using word2vec VSMs will be presented and evaluated.
-The evaluation also compares the results with state-of-the-art text classification techniques, for example support vector machines (SVM) or random forests (RF).
+The evaluation also compares the results with state-of-the-art text classification techniques, for example support vector machines (SVM) (@joachims1998text) or random forests (RF) using TF-IDF document vectors.

 All algorithms are trained and evaluated on the news corpus with a 90% / 10% split for training and evaluation data.
 The corpus is split so that the a priori probability for all classes is equal in the validation and training set.